 Right-of-use (ROU) assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are recognized at the commencement date or adoption date based on the present value of lease payments over the remaining lease term.
 For the Company's related party leases, if any, the rate implicit in the lease is required to be used to determine the present value of lease payments, as that rate is readily determinable.
+If the implicit rate isn't readily determinable, the Company has elected to apply a risk free rate to determine the present value of the lease payments.
 For the Company's third-party leases, the rate implicit in the lease is not readily determinable, and the Company has elected to apply a risk free rate to determine the present value of lease payments.
 Lease terms include options to extend the lease when it is reasonably certain those options will be exercised.
 Leases with an initial term of 12 months or less are not recorded on the balance sheet, and lease expense is recognized on a straight-line basis over the lease term.
-The Company's lease terms may include options to extend or terminate the lease when it is reasonably certain that Management will exercise the option.

-Leases typically contain rent escalators over the lease term and lease expense is recognized on a straight-line basis over the lease term.
+Leases typically contain rent escalators over the lease term.
 Tenant incentives used to fund leasehold improvements are recognized when earned and reduce the ROU assets related to the lease.
 The tenant incentives are amortized through the ROU asset as reductions of rent expense over the lease term.

 The Company has lease agreements with lease and non-lease components, which are accounted for as a single lease component for all asset classes.
-For arrangements accounted for as a single lease component, there may be variability in future lease payments as the amount of the nonlease components is typically revised from one period to the next.
-These variable lease payments, which are primarily comprised of common areas maintenance, utilities and real estate taxes, are recognized in operating expenses in the period in which the obligation for those payments was incurred.
+For arrangements accounted for as a single lease component, there may be variability in future lease payments as the amount of the non-lease components is typically revised from one period to the next.
+These variable lease payments, which are primarily comprised of common areas maintenance, utilities, and real estate taxes, are recognized in operating expenses in the period in which the obligation for those payments was incurred.
+Additionally, for certain equipment leases, the portfolio approach is applied to account for the operating lease ROU assets and lease liabilities.
 In the statements of operations, lease expense for operating lease payments is recognized on a straight-line basis over the lease term.